How To Tell If You Can Deduct Your Property Taxes

 The following are deductible property taxes:

-- Real estate taxes imposed by state, local and foreign governments
+- Real estate taxes imposed by state and local governments

 - State and local personal property taxes

-The property tax deduction includes real estate taxes imposed by state, local and foreign governments, so if you have property outside of the United States, it might save you money on your U.S. taxes.
+The property tax deduction includes only those real estate taxes imposed by state and local governments, so if you have property outside of the United States, the deduction does not apply .
 To qualify, the tax must be assessed as a uniform rate against all properties in the jurisdiction.
 You can’t count any local benefit taxes, like fees charged for building property improvements like sidewalks or sewers.
 But, you can include them if the local taxes are for maintaining existing improvements.
-It doesn’t matter if you pay in person, through the mail, or with a property tax online payment.

 Deducting State and Local Personal Property Tax